cpplain/launch-school-core-curriculum/rb100/introduction_to_programming_with_ruby/introduction_and_preparations/introduction-and-preparations-notes.md

 # Introduction and Preparations

-Notes for Introduction and Preparations chapters of [Launch School’s][launch-school] [Introduction to Programming with Ruby][ruby-intro-book].
+Notes for Introduction and Preparations chapters of [Launch School's][launch-school] [Introduction to Programming with Ruby][ruby-intro-book].

 ## Introduction